cado-security/product-help/docs/cado-response/discovery-import/import/m365-logs.md

 For example, the user is able to filter the dataset by the ‘AzureActiveDirectory’ workload by selecting this value in the ‘Datatype’ facet.

+## Video Tutorial
+For a video tutorial on how to import Microsoft 365 Unified Audit Logs, please see [this video](https://www.youtube.com/watch?v=rbmk0jE_smg)